rwilli48-tech/Williams-Data-Science-Portfolio/basic_streamlit_app/README.md

 - Identify **top-selling games, publishers, and genres**
 - Download filtered datasets for further analysis

-The app is designed to be **interactive, fast, and readable**, making it suitable for exploratory data analysis (EDA) and portfolio demonstration.

 ---

 ## 🧠 Key Features

-- Cached data loading from a zipped CSV for fast performance
-- Sidebar filters for flexible exploration
 - KPI dashboard summarizing:
   - Total global sales
   - Number of titles